 \subsection{Domain and Dataset: Recidivism Prediction}

-In this work, we used recidivism prediction as the context for exploring the general research problem of helping computer science students understand the societal aspect of machine learning-based algorithmic systems.
-Recidivism prediction is a high-stakes social context where algorithms have been increasingly deployed to help judges assess the risk of defendants re-offending.
+We used recidivism prediction as the context for exploring the general research problem of helping computer science students understand the societal aspect of machine learning-based algorithmic systems.
+Recidivism prediction is a high-stakes social context where algorithms have been increasingly deployed to help judges assess the risk of recidivism.
 As a contentious social domain that involves diverse and competing social and political interests, this topic has also generated one of the most controversial cases so far in the debates around fairness and machine learning \cite{angwin2016machine}.

 Following \cite{yu2020keeping}, we recreated a recidivism prediction tool using a data set provided by ProPublica \cite{larson2016we}.
 For the purpose of this study, we focused on two demographic groups, i.e., African American and White populations and created a balanced data set, which resulted in a data set of 3,000 defendants (1,500 White defendants and 1,500 African American defendants).